One More Night Review: Fight, or See the Light

 One More Night gives you three characters to choose from to offer a mild variety in terms of cosmetics and stats.
 Once your character is chosen and your lobby is ready, you are dropped into the game, forced to survive.

 It starts off simple enough, you can run in circles for the first bit, get a train of undead going, then mow them down.
 You are given gold for kills and for surviving each night.
 There is a solid variety of options when it comes to spending money.
-You can save up to buy a weapon, fortifications, turrets and even additional upgrades that can potentially stack on top of the ones you can obtain via skill points.
+You can save up to buy a weapon, fortifications, turrets and even additional upgrades that can potentially stack on top of the ones you can get via skill points.

-At this time, there are two options under the “defense” category and only one of which is an actual barricade.
+At this time, there are two options under the “defense” class and only one of which is an actual barricade.
 There are four towers to choose from to defend you fortification, which feels like just enough.
 The developers have mentioned that they will be adding more options in a future update.

 Cooperative play is heavily encouraged by the developers and it’s easy to see why.
 Playing in single player mode can be fun, but building a base with friends provides advantages otherwise unavailable in single player.
 Teammates can upgrade each other’s turrets and barricades and help to unlock certain areas of the map.
-If you’re alone in this endeavor, upgrading and maintaining your base is a much larger challenge.
+If you’re alone in this endeavor, upgrading and maintaining your base is a larger challenge.

 The color choice, at least during the gameplay, is rather bland.
 Don’t get me wrong, I’m not expecting a zombie game to pop with color.
-The colors that make up One More Night don’t provide much to behold, especially since most of the game is played in the dark.
+The colors that make up One More Night don’t offer much to behold, especially since most of the game is played in the dark.
 Almost nothing about the colors pop or intrigue my interest.
 The only exception to that would have to be the generator in the northeastern area of the map.
 I will say, though, the flashlight beam looks pretty damn good.

 At the moment there is only one map available to play on.
 It’s a graveyard.
-I haven’t heard of any future plans to add more maps but they may very well add a new one soon.
+I haven’t heard of any plans to add more maps but they may very well add a new one soon.
 For the time being, however, there is only one.

 The graveyard is large and offers a variety of locations to build up your fortifications.
 The best place to do this is in corners, and there’s a generous amount of them on this map.
 The graveyard is large enough to where it is split into eight sections, with each having to be purchased like rooms in Call of Duty Zombies.